Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 A man running on the road

-Running improves your cardiovascular health and aerobic agility, burns more calories, and enhances muscular endurance and muscle strength.
+Running improves your cardiovascular health and aerobic agility, burns more calories, improves sleep quality, and enhances muscular endurance and muscle strength.

 Many endurance athletes today know that to train efficiently, they need to do more than just run.

-Cross-training is currently widely regarded as the most effective universal technique for enhancing athletic prowess, mobility, and general emotions of well-being.
+Cross-training is currently widely regarded as the most effective universal technique for enhancing athletic prowess, mobility, and general emotional well-being.

 Cross-training involves: